 There’s no shortage of great Yellowfin Tuna fishing guides or Yellowfin Tuna fishing charters that can be a huge help in finding and catching these exciting sportfish.

-Yellowfin Tuna is considered by some the best-eating fish available.
-Yellowfin Tuna make great eating, but they also look great hanging on your wall.
+Yellowfin Tuna is considered by some of the best-eating fish available.
+Yellowfin make great eating, but they also look great hanging on your wall.

-Whatever you decide to do, get your Yellowfin Tuna on ice right away so it stays fresh for either your filleting knife or the taxidermist’s.
+Whatever you decide to do, get it on ice right away so it stays fresh for either your filleting knife or the taxidermist.
 If you decide to eat the fish, you should bleed it by making six-inch slits on either side and let the blood drain out before icing it.